 Weighing search volume, competitiveness, and other keyword metrics

 Not all keywords are created equal – that is, not all keywords will be worth it for you to target.
 Consider the following metrics carefully when deciding what keywords to include in your final list (note that different tools contain different metrics or names for the same metrics):

-- Search volume: This tells you how many people are searching for that term in a given time period, e.g., per month.
+- Monthly Search Volume (MSV): This tells you how many people are searching for that term in a given time period, e.g., per month.
 Conventional wisdom says you should go for higher search volumes, but there are many situations in which lower search volumes are no big deal or can even be a better choice.
 For one thing, high search volumes often correspond to higher competitiveness.
 We explore this more below with regard to long-tail vs. short-tail keywords.

 - Competitiveness: Sometimes measured as “keyword difficulty,” this is a measure of how difficult it is to rank for that search term based on current rankings.
 If you are using multiple search tools, you may need to normalize your results if the different tools measure this differently (e.g., as a percentage, a number, etc.)

 - SERP features: Some search terms have SERP (Search.
 Engine.
 Results.
 Page) features in the results, such as Featured Snippets, knowledge panels, shopping results, image results, etc. It can be worth it to look at any SERP features you may be able to optimize for when targeting certain keywords.